cx1037/uma-android-automation-ui-cn/README.md

             -   4GB Memory
             -   Display resolution set to Portrait 1080 x 1920
             -   Pixel density 240 DPI (Medium)
+-   The in-game graphics need to be set to `Standard` instead of `Basic` for best performance.

 # Features